KLSEHB/SQLPsdem/README.md

  Automatically（Complex configuration）：

- Requirements：  Fidder+ Selenium + Webdriver + demp.py
+ Requirements：  Fiddler+ Selenium + Webdriver + demp.py

  (1) By default, Fiddler can only listen to HTTP requests.
 To capture HTTPS request packets, you need to make some settings.
 The setting path is: Tools->Options->HTTPS.